Health

 Treatment of Keloid

-Keloids can be treated in a number of ways.
+Keloids can be treated in several ways.
 The type and size of the keloid are two parameters that may affect the best course of treatment.
 Options for treatment include:

-Cryotherapy: This procedure is suitable for use on minor keloids.
-Cryotherapy involves freezing the keloid to soften and shrink it.
+Cryotherapy: This procedure is suitable for minor keloids.
+It involves freezing the keloid to soften and shrink it.
 Darker skin types shouldn’t use cryotherapy since it could cause changes in skin pigmentation.

 Corticosteroids: This class of medication can aid in keloid reduction.
 According to the AAD, people typically need four injections, one every three to four weeks.
 In addition, they claim that 50 to 80 percent of keloids diminish after corticosteroid injection.